CompuTec/computec-docs/docs/processforce/index.md

 sidebar_position: 1
 ---

-# Introduction to ProcessForce
+# Introduction to CompuTec ProcessForce

-Welcome to the ProcessForce 10.0 Documentation.
-On this page you can find a quick introduction to the application.
-You will be installing and starting the application, setting it up, and getting to know the opportunities that the application gives.
+Welcome to the CompuTec ProcessForce 10.0 Documentation.
+On this page, you can find a quick introduction to the application.
+You will be installing and starting the application, setting it up and getting to know the opportunities that the application gives.

 :::info
-    This page contains a compilation of basic pieces of information on how to start working with the ProcessForce solution.
+    This page contains a compilation of basic pieces of information on how to start working with the CompuTec ProcessForce solution.
 To get more detailed instructions, check other sections of the documentation.
 :::

 ## Getting Started

-To start using ProcessForce add-on you must:
+To start using CompuTec ProcessForce add-on you must:

-1. Adjust system which ProcessForce will be working on to the add-on requirements.
-You can find it [here](./administrator-guide/system-requirements.md).
+1. Ensure that the system where CompuTec ProcessForce will be installed meets all required specifications.
+You can review the system requirements [here](./administrator-guide/system-requirements.md).
 2. Download files required for installation of CompuTec License Server and Add-on components.
 You can download it from [here](./releases/download.md).
+3. Proceed with the installation of both the License Server and the add-on.
+Detailed installation instructions are available [here](./administrator-guide/installation/first-installation/license-server.md).
-3. Install both components.
-You can find detailed information on how to do this [here](./administrator-guide/installation/first-installation/license-server.md).
-ProcessForce will work in trial mode for 14 days since the first installation of CompuTec License Server.
+    >Note: The add-on will run in **trial mode for 14 days** from the initial installation of the CompuTec License Server.
-4. After the expiration of the trial mode, ProcessForce requires a valid license file to be used.
-You can obtain it from your ProcessForce provider – check [here](./administrator-guide/licensing/license-request.md) how to do this.
+4. After the trial period expires, a valid license file is required to continue using CompuTec ProcessForce.
+You can request this license from your CompuTec ProcessForce provider.
+Learn how to obtain it [here](./administrator-guide/licensing/license-request.md).
-5. ProcessForce is up and ready to work with.
-You can manage it, e.g. turn off, upgrade, by a standard SAP Business One add-on administration functionality: `Main Menu → Administration → Add-ons`.
+5. Once installed and licensed, CompuTec ProcessForce is ready to use.
+You can manage functions such as disabling or upgrading the add-on through SAP Business One’s standard add-on administration path: `Main Menu → Administration → Add-ons`.

 ## Main Menu and Functions

-ProcessForce contains many functions.
-You can get to them through the standard SAP Business One menu.
-The main ProcessForce functions are presented below with the Main Menu path required to reach it.
+CompuTec ProcessForce offers a wide range of functionalities, all accessible through the standard SAP Business One menu.
+Below is a list of key CompuTec ProcessForce features along with their respective navigation paths within the SAP Business One Main Menu.

 ![Main menu modules](./media/index/modules.webp)